aidanreidel/cs494-internetworking-project/README.md

 This is a repo for our cs494 Internetworking protocols project!

+Currently this is a straight rip-off of the `getting started` tutorial from socket.io found at https://socket.io/get-started/chat/ Everyone has to get started somewhere right?

 # How to run this code

 This is a Node.js project, we are running node `v8.11.1`